Bear Pro Mattress Review

-Bear is an online “bed-in-a-box” brand that has been in business since 2014.
+Bear is an online “mattress-in-a-box” brand that has been in business since 2014.
 The company currently offers three individual mattresses.
-This review will focus on Bear’s newest model, the Bear Pro.
+This review will focus on the Bear Pro.

 The Bear Pro is constructed with comfort layers of copper-infused polyfoam and gel memory foam over transitional and base layers of dense polyfoam.
 The mattress has a medium firm feel that corresponds to a 6 on the 1-10 firmness scale.
 It measures 12 inches thick, making it a high-profile model.

 A notable feature of the Bear Pro is its cover made with Celliant, an innovative material engineered to promote healthy tissue oxygenation, regulate your body temperature, and help the body recover after strenuous activities.
 Other Bear models, such as the flagship Bear Original and Bear Star Hybrid, also have Celliant covers.

 Does the Bear Pro sound like the right mattress for you?
 Keep reading our Bear Pro mattress review to learn all about this model in terms of construction, pricing, performance ratings, and sleeper recommendations.